rcy1314/some-stars/README.md

 *   [GetMural/Mural](https://github.com/GetMural/Mural) - Mural is a tool for visual storytelling.
 It’s a program that helps you sequence your visual story, and then generates everything needed for that story to be displayed on most modern web browsers and served from any web server.

-*   [flowershow/flowershow](https://github.com/flowershow/flowershow) - 💐 Create beautiful markdown-based websites, docs wikis and PKMs.
+*   [flowershow/flowershow](https://github.com/flowershow/flowershow) - 💐 Publish markdown (and html) websites, docs, wikis and websites in seconds.
+Integrates with your AI.

 *   [maheshj01/pastelog](https://github.com/maheshj01/pastelog) - PasteLog is a simple, fast, and powerful pastebin.
 It allows you to publish Rich Text logs/Notes, and access them with a unique link.